AdamBedel/Arden-Vul/README.md

     - _Dwarf_: Lose *Detect Construction Tricks* and *Detect Room Traps* but gain Halfling *Defensive Bonus*
     - _Elf_: Start with Read Magic, 1 random spell, and 1 player-chosen spell in their spellbook but lose *Detect Secret Doors* ability
     - _Fighter_: Gain the additional *Combat Talents* (cc1) optional ability
     - _Goblin_: Use the _Gnome_ statblock.
-Start with Read Magic and 1 player-chosen spell in their spellbook but lose *Detect Construction Tricks* and *Speak with Borrowing Mammals*.
+Start with Read Magic and 1 player-chosen spell in their spellbook but lose *Detect Construction Tricks* and *Speak with Burrowing Mammals*.
     - _Half-Elf_: Start with Read Magic and 1 player-chosen spell in their spellbook but lose *Detect Secret Doors* ability
     - _Magic-User_: Starts with Read Magic, 2 random spells, and 1 player-chosen spell in their spellbook
     - _Thief_: Use a d6 hit die